SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 unique sector pairs.

-Because 55 hypothesis tests are performed, a **Bonferroni correction** is applied to control the family-wise error rate.
+Because 55 hypothesis tests are performed, a **Bonferroni correction** is applied to make sure that there were no false positives for significance.

 ## Result